 A bullish divergence pattern refers to a situation when the price drops to new lows but the indicator does not follow and signals something different.
 Generally, the bullish divergence signals an uptrend reversal or a price correction in the market.

 Even though it is one of the most complicated patterns in technical analysis, it is also an extremely useful pattern that offers traders lots of trading opportunities.
-Most importantly, it is a pattern or an occurrence that comes naturally and you’ll likely encounter this situation quite often.
+Most importantly, it is a pattern or an occurrence that at some point, you’ll learn how to identify it naturally on price charts.
+To start with, suggest you download our divergence cheat sheet page, and our RSI divergence chart sheet and MACD divergence cheat sheet.

 How to Identify and Use the Bullish Divergence Candlestick Pattern in Forex Trading?

 First, in order to identify and confirm the bullish divergence pattern, you need to know how to use technical indicators like RSI, Stochastic, and MACD.
-These are essentially momentum indicators that help traders determine the strength or weakness of the specified asset.
+These are essentially momentum indicators that help traders determine the strength or weakness of a trend of the specified asset.

 Once you have inserted at least one of the indicators into a price chart, the next step is to identify a situation when the price reaches new lows, while the indicator signals something different, meaning creating higher highs.
 When this happens, a bullish signal is generated and you buy the asset at the lows with the expectation that the price will reverse.